SWORDIntel/KEYSTONE/README.md

 ## Intended Users

-BLACKLEDGER is intended for technical users who care about lookup correctness, runtime behavior, and database-adjacent performance.
+KEYSTONE is intended for technical users who care about lookup correctness, runtime behavior, and database-adjacent performance.

 | User Type | Why It Fits |
 |---|---|